salmanshahriar/salmanshahriar/README.md

 ## About Me

 Hi, I’m Salman Shahriar.
 A Software Developer and a Frontend Expert with 3.5 years of experience.
 I specialize in building web applications, Edtech, LMS, Finance, Map-based platforms, and AI-driven SaaS products.
-(Consistently building and improving skills in DevOps)
+And also consistently building and improving skills in DevOps

 - **Visit my website:** <a href="https://salmanshahriar.com" target="_blank" rel="noopener noreferrer">salmanshahriar.com</a>
 - **Mail:** hello.salmanshahriar@gmail.com